DeltaXML/vscode-xslt-tokenizer/README.md

-# XPath-Embedded
+# XSLT/XPath for Visual Studio Code

-XPath Embedded provides comprehensive language support for XSLT 3.0 and XPath 3.0 in VSCode.
+The XSLT/XPath VSCode extension provides comprehensive language support for XSLT 3.0 and XPath 3.0.

 ## Features